Cat Skiing in Europe

 Snowcat Skiing Safety

-The discipline of cat skiing is not without risks considering that it occurs in the remote backcountry.
+The discipline of cat skiing/boarding is not without risks considering that it occurs in the remote backcountry.
 Avalanches are one of the primary hazard concerns in the back-country and the operations put various strategies in place to lessen the risk.

 Avalanche mitigation strategies and safety briefings are provided, plus all operators provide highly qualified lead and tail guides to accompany the cat skiing group.
 All cat skiing participants must wear an avalanche beacon and carry a safety pack with shovel, probe and (usually) an airbag.